magentabusiness/magentabusiness.github.io/docs/iot-gateway/what-is-iot-gateway.md

  - [**KNX** connector](/docs/iot-gateway/config/knx/) to collect data from IoT devices that are connected through KNX protocol.
  - [**Custom** connector](/docs/iot-gateway/custom/) to collect data from IoT devices that are connected by different protocols.
 (You can create your own connector for the required protocol).
  - **Persistence** of collected data to guarantee data delivery in case of network or hardware failures.
- - **Automatic reconnect** to the ThingsBoard cluster.
+ - **Automatic reconnect** to the IoT Hub cluster.
  - Simple yet powerful **mapping** of incoming data and messages **to unified format**.

 ## Architecture

 The IoT Gateway is a software component that is designed to run on a Linux based microcomputers that support **Python 3.7+**.
-The main components of ThingsBoard IoT Gateway are listed below.
+The main components of IoT Hub IoT Gateway are listed below.

 **Connector**